dpolimeni/Multi-scale-pointcloud-registration/README.md

 # Equally involved contributors:

-Diego Polimeni: diego.polimeni99@gmail.com
+- Diego Polimeni: diego.polimeni99@gmail.com
-A. Pannone: a.pannone1798@gmail.com
+- Alessandro Pannone: a.pannone1798@gmail.com
 Feel free to reach out to the contributors if you have any questions or suggestions.

 Thank you for your interest in our project!